ValleyBell/PC98VNResearch/four-nine_system98/decomp/gao1_rs/images/README.md

 - [Epilogue](CHAEPI.PNG)

 **Note:** I modified the palette in all chapter title images to make everything visible.
-The actually loads it as a simple image and uses palette effects to fade some of the graphics in.
+The game actually loads it as a simple image and uses palette effects to fade some of the graphics in.
 For reference, you can view [Chapter 1 with original palette](CHAP1_ORG-PAL.PNG).

 ## Staff